My Health, Wellness, and Fitness Journey

 2015 – Gluten and Carb Sensitivity

 That's enough, right?
 Because of my family history, I have to be careful of high blood pressure and diabetes.
 However, a few of the health issues above were caused by my own negligence of my body by not eating the right foods and getting plenty of exercise – both cardiovascular exercise and strength training.

-Throughout my journey, I tried many different diet plans.
+Throughout my journey, I tried many different diets.
 My weight went up and down.
-Most of the time, I successfully lost weight; however, I wasn't successful in keeping it off.
+Most of the time, I successfully lost weight; however, I couldn't keep it off.
 I tried to figure out why that was.
 Part of it was going back to old bad habits.
 But that wasn't the whole reason why my weight would return.
 I believe that diets are temporary fixes to our weight gain problem and a lifestyle change should happen to solve the problem.

 As I went on and off diets, I decided that maybe losing weight and keeping it off would not happen for me.
 Perhaps I would have to live with internal pain, fatigue, and not feeling well.
 However, after a while, the light bulb turned back on, and I decided that living in pain was not living at all.
 I had too many diagnoses to let the pain continue and not try at least one more time to get better.
 Enough was enough!
 What was I doing wrong, and how could I fix myself?
 I could do better with my eating and getting more exercise, but something else was missing.
 I needed a permanent change in my lifestyle.